tytydraco/yessleep/out/We_Should_Have_Never_Summoned_Cupid.md

 —

-In moments of lucidity, we long for the simplicity of our previous  lives, for the loss of our individuality, the unique quirks that made us, Mia and I. But those moments are now fleeting, quickly drowned out by our growing oneness.
+In moments of lucidity, we long for the simplicity of our previous  lives, for the loss of our individuality, the unique quirks that made us, Mia and Chase.
+But those moments are now fleeting, quickly drowned out by our growing oneness.

 [X](https://www.reddit.com/r/nosleep/comments/19aj2dc/i_found_out_why_my_dad_never_talked_about_his/)